 Asterios Agkathidis (MA Programme Director, ARCH711/ARCH713 /ARCH729/ARCH730/ARCH721-23 coordinator)

 Dr Christina Malathouni is a qualified architect (ARB) and an architectural historian.
-She holds a MSc and a PhD from The Bartlett, UCL.
+She holds an MSc and a PhD from The Bartlett, UCL.
 Personal distinctions include the nomination of her PhD Thesis for the RIBA President’s Awards for Research (for Outstanding PhD Thesis) 2011 and a Scott Opler Emerging Scholar Fellowship (Society of Architectural Historians, USA, 2014).
 Dr Malathouni also has extensive experience in twentieth-century architectural heritage.
-She is full member of the Institute of Historic Building Conservation (UK) and an associate member of the International Council on Monuments and Sites International Scientific Committee on 20th-Century Heritage (ICOMOS-ISC20C).
+She is a full member of the Institute of Historic Building Conservation (UK) and an associate member of the International Council on Monuments and Sites International Scientific Committee on 20th-Century Heritage (ICOMOS-ISC20C).